Mabe2515/BubbleSort/README.md

 # How to Use

+- First, Download the code for LC-3 program down in the link and then make sure you have a simulation to run the program.

+- Next, select the program in the simulation and then run the program.
+The file looks like this Bubblesort.asm

-* The user will be asked to input 8 values ranging from 0-100 in a 3-digit format for sorting.
+- The user will be asked to input 8 values ranging from 0-100 in a 3-digit format for sorting.
 The program will sort the numbers from the lowest value to the highest value and outputs them to the console in ascending order.

 # Installation